 Alamo Elementary School

-- Alamo Elementary School's student population of 640 students has stayed relatively flat over five school years.
+- Alamo Elementary School's student population of 611 students has declined by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-6|